 Under the direction of NBT Artistic Director Roy Kaiser, the Professional Training Program is a bridge between the Academy and the Professional Company.
-A specialized program for pre-professional dancers, it is designed to further develop technique, strength and artistry.
+A tuition-based, specialized program for pre-professional dancers, it is designed to further develop technique, strength and artistry.

 Nevada Ballet Theatre is located on the west side of Las Vegas in the beautiful Summerlin neighborhood.
 The company is housed in a 36,000 square foot state-of-the-art facility, featuring eight studios with sprung floors, a large studio that can be converted to a performance space, dancer kitchen, locker rooms, and comfortable lobby.